shaharavin/academic-kickstart/content/publication/science-funding-is-a-gamble.md

 +++
-title = "Funding science by lottery"
+title = "Science funding is a gamble so let’s give out money by lottery"

 # Date first published.
 date = "2017-03-21"